tummala-hareesh/ml_zoomcamp_ht/README.md

 # Machine Learning Zoomcamp
 This repo has been created while attending **[ML ZoomCamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp)** organized by [Alexey Grigorev](https://linkedin.com/in/agrigorev)) and team.
-This ZoomCamp is spread across 14 modules for 4 months.
+This ZoomCamp is spread across 14 modules for upto 4 months.

 # Table of Contents
 1. [Open Ended Learning](#targeted-open-learning)